February 12, 2020

-On Thursday, June 6, FDNY held a graduation and promotion ceremony for EMS members at the Christian Cultural Center in Brooklyn.
-At the event, 173 Probationary Emergency Medical Technicians and 60 Paramedics graduated.
-They were joined by 37 Lieutenants and eight Chiefs who were promoted.
+On Wednesday, February 12, FDNY held a graduation and promotion ceremony for EMS members at the Christian Cultural Center in Brooklyn.
+At the event, 154 Probationary Emergency Medical Technicians graduated from the FDNY EMS Academy, joined by 14 Captains who were promoted.

-Commissioner Daniel A. Nigro presided over the graduation and spoke of the critical role FDNY EMS members play in the Department’s life-saving mission.
+First Deputy Commissioner Laura Kavanagh presided over the ceremony and spoke of the critical role FDNY EMS members play in the Department’s life-saving mission.

 Chief of EMS Lillian Bonsignore praised the promotees and graduates for their dedication and commitment.

 “I love our graduations and promotions because I see so many men and women coming together to celebrate people who are dedicating their lives to this incredible profession,” said Chief Bonsignore.
 “Your training will be tested early and often, and I know you will succeed in making a difference in the lives of your patients, and their families.”